AINxtGenDev/poolwatertemperature/HOW-TO-USE-GSD.md

 ---

-*Last updated: 2026-05-02.
-Bump when GSD or the project changes substantially.*
+*Last updated: 2026-05-09.
+Bump when GSD or the project changes substantially.
+This revision: refreshed for upstream GSD v1.40 (namespace routers), v1.41 (post-merge build/test gate), and v1.51 (slopcheck Package Legitimacy Gate); added §12 green-field starter example for the 1-h-cadence / 10th-boot-OTA / 9-month-battery brief.*